lyst/django-urlconf-export/README.md

 ## Exporting from a Django service

+In most situations, the best approach is to [serve URLconf from an endpoint](https://github.com/lyst/django-urlconf-export#serve-urlconf-from-an-endpoint).

+In some situations, it might work better if you [save URLconf to a file](https://github.com/lyst/django-urlconf-export#save-urlconf-to-a-file).

+If you have a specialised use-case that isn't handled by either of these approaches, You could roll your own core logic to [export URLconf as JSON](https://github.com/lyst/django-urlconf-export#export-urlconf-as-json).

+If you roll a bespoke integration you think might be useful to others, please feel free to submit a PR.

 ## Importing in a non-Django service

-You can import and make URLs in any Python code; it doesn't need to be a Django webserver.
+You can import URLconf and make URLs in any Python code.

 First, add Django as a dependency e.g. `pip install django`